algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 	gen.bind_type(PyObjectPtrTypeConverter('PyObject *'))
   ```
-  for example this one convert an object python into an object in C++
+For example this one convert an object python into an object in C++.

-After that we need to convert each types of the python into C++ to after convert the F# into C++
+After that we need to convert each types of the python into C++, then convert the F# into C++.

-The first one is the bool type
+The first one is the bool type:
 ```python

   class PythonBoolConverter(lang.cpython.PythonTypeConverterCommon):